The 15 National Parks in Spain

-Donana is one of the most protected natural areas of Europe as it is an important crossroad for migration birds routes between Africa and Europe.
+Donana is one of the most protected natural areas of Europe as it is an important crossroads for migration birds routes between Africa and Europe.
 Mediterranean pinewoods and scrubland and vast salt marshes all this forms the ideal place for the birds to stop and have their babies.

-Donana is surely the most biodiverse natural area in Europe It has some 300 species living here and some 130 come here to breed on a regular base.
+Donana is surely the most biodiverse natural area in Europe.
+It has some 300 species living here, and some 130 come here to breed on a regular base.

 The Iberian Lynx